 "The reason Berlin is such an attractive location for optical technologies is that there is an extraordinarily varied optics research landscape here.
 That facilitates the development of alliances and networks. [...]
 Foreign guests of our institute also always stress how much they appreciate Berlin's cultural richness.
 That is why so many of them return to Berlin to spend more time here."Prof. Dr. Hans Georg Weber, Fraunhofer Institute for Telecommunications (Fraunhofer-Institut für Nachrichtentechnik, Heinrich-Hertz-Institut)

-- The high concentration of influential players in the sector creates optimal conditions for the transfer of knowledge
+- The high concentration of influential players in the sector of photonics creates optimal conditions for the transfer of knowledge

 - Home to Germany’s largest cluster, consisting of institutions of higher education and research institutes, which closely interact with local industry

 - An array of sector networks ease access to knowledge or capital.
 These include: